dfernandez79/barman/README.md

-barista
+barman
 =======

-Barista is a small library to _brew_ JavaScript objects.
+_Barman_ is a small library to _brew_ JavaScript objects.
 It allows you to define objects using [single-inheritance], and [traits].

 Its small (2.6k minimized, 1.2k compressed), and plays nice with other frameworks.